The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

 The Dos and Don’ts of Washing Baby Clothes

-- Don’t: Use fabric softener, dryer sheets, or cleaning products with chemicals to wash baby clothes.
+- Don’t: Use fabric softener, dryer sheets, or cleaning products with chemicals when washing baby clothes.

-- Do: Use baby-safe liquid detergents.
+- Do: Use baby-safe liquid detergents and non-toxic dryer sheets.
 (Note: Liquid detergents typically rinse out better than powder detergents that leave behind flakes that can irritate a baby’s skin)

 - Don’t: Wash baby clothes with everyone else’s clothing items.

-- Do: Make the best out of a baby-only load and wash your baby’s clothes separately.
-Baby clothes come with unique stains, and you don’t want any of that near your things.
+- Do: Make the best out of a baby-only load and wash baby clothes separately.
+Newborn clothes come with unique stains, and you don’t want any of that near your things.

 - Don’t: Mix cloth diapers with clothes, blankets, and essentials.